-My strategies really apply to the sleepy newborn.
+My strategies in this post really apply to the sleepy newborn.
 If your newborn is like my son was, he doesn’t want to sleep and you have no trouble keeping him awake unless it is time to nurse.
-I will link posts on keeping awake while nursing/bottlefeeding at the end of this post.

 9:30–eat, treat as dreamfeed.
 No waketime afterward.